 Help with child care expenses

 If you are looking for help to pay child care expenses, or if you need help figuring out how to care for and educate your young child, Child Care Works can help.
 For more information, call the Child Care Works helpline at 1-877-4-PA-KIDS.
-You can also find help and information at your local Child Care Information Services office.
+You can also find help and information at your local Early Learning Resource Center.

 We share the concern of parents the child care centers, group child care homes and family child care homes in Pennsylvania meet basic health and safety standards.
 Through our Certification Services Bureau, we certify and register child care facilities to make sure they meet these standards.